areenraj/feedback-flow-control-openfoam/README.md

 ```math
 k^* = \frac{k}{D}
 ```
 For the following test case the value of the Reynold's Number and Mass Ratio is fixed at 100 and 10 respectively.

+## The Chimera Method - Mesh Setup
 The domain size is 60DX40D with the cylinder situated at (20D,20D).The reduced velocity is varied by changing the spring constant in dynamicMeshDict.
 The mesh consists of two regions, the first is the cylinder mesh that will actually execute the motion and the second is the rectangular background mesh with two refinement zones.
+These two meshes are merged or connected using an overset region that interpolates information between the two meshes.
+This allows for the existences of two disconnected meshes that can interact with each other, this method is known as Chimera or the Overset Mesh Implementation.
+While it can simulate complex mesh motion and allow for a greater degree of freedom, it is prone to interpolation errors.
+Even so, overset meshes are a very powerful and widely used method for simulating moving meshes in CFD.

 ![1-s2 0-S0889974616305096-gr1_lrg](https://github.com/areenraj/feedback-flow-control-openfoam/assets/80944803/85fa6952-359a-4484-ad82-fc12a288a875)
 *Image taken from D. Vicente-Ludlam, A. Barrero-Gil, A. Velazquez* - https://doi.org/10.1016/j.jfluidstructs.2017.05.001